pfrazee/local/docs/grimwire.md

  3. <strong style="color: rgb(81, 160, 37)">App Domain</strong>: the hostname of the application using the stream
  4. <strong style="color: rgb(216, 149, 31)">Stream ID</strong>: the id of the app's stream to the relay (optional if 0)

-Any request sent to an HTTPL address matching this scheme will automatically route to the peer (establishing a WebRTC connection in the process) if possible.
+Any request sent to an HTTPL address matching this scheme will automatically route to the peer (establishing a WebRTC connection in the process).

  - If the application is not connected to the target peer's relay, the request will receive a 407 (Proxy Authentication Required).
  - If the target peer is not online, the request will receive a 404.